rivershertz/Terminal-Setup/README.md

-# bash-setup
+# Terminal Setup
-Some aliases and stuff for bash
+Some aliases and stuff